Arrow to expande the menu options

 "Weaning can be a confusing time and every baby is individual, reacting to new foods and sensations in different ways.
 There is no one way of going about it, but Sensory Food Play can be great fun without necessarily being messy.
 Babies benefit from being able to touch, lick and squash their foods, all taught by their best teachers – their parents.
 It’s also perfect for bonding whilst they discover the exciting sensations food has to offer.
 See what works for you and your baby, keep it simple, don’t worry too much about the mess and just give everything a good wipe at the end!" - says WaterWipes employee and mum of two, Emer Dunne

-WaterWipes® Textured Clean Wipes are an ideal option when cleaning up sticky hands and faces as they contain 99.9% water and a drop of fruit extract.
+WaterWipes® Textured Clean Wipes are an ideal option when cleaning up sticky hands and faces as they contain just three ingredients - 99.9% water and a drop of fruit and berry extract, and are gentle on sensitive skin.